tttor/ctrl-foundation/method/README.md

   * deterministic policy gradient theorem
     * the policy gradient integrates over state only

-## when policy compiled/learned with respect to execution/action time
+# When policy compiled/learned with respect to execution/action time
 * `offline`
   * policy learned (planned) before execution
   * consider all contingencies so does not scale up